mktrm/cs426-fall23/index.md

 {: .fs-6 .fw-300 }

 This course covers the basics of computer security.
 We will cover a wide range of topics from both offensive and defensive sides, including systems security and exploitation (e.g., buffer overflows), sandboxing and isolation, side channels, network security, cryptography, privacy and anonymity, and legal and ethical issues.
-Together, we will learn how to build *secure* computer systems, we will undrestand security best practices, and we will get to know security failures in existing and emerging computer networks and systems.
+Together, we will learn how to build *secure* computer systems, we will understand security best practices, and we will get to know security failures in existing and emerging computer networks and systems.

-By the end of the course, you will have the basic knowledge to reason about common security attacks and defenses, you will become familiar with security engineering best practices, and you will learn how to write better and more secure software, protocols and systems, and you will have rudimentary skills in security research.
+By the end of the course, you will have the basic knowledge to reason about common security attacks and defenses, you will become familiar with security engineering best practices, and you will learn how to write better and more secure software, protocols, and systems, and you will have rudimentary skills in security research.
 I hope that you will have fun taking this course as much as I will enjoy teaching it!